OaHolroyd/panorama/README.md

     src="https://github.com/user-attachments/assets/cd13e6be-541d-45aa-ae31-976e7c08f444"
   />
   <br>
-  <em>Example panorama from the summit of the Weisshorn, rendered from swissALTI3D 2m and SRTM 1' data.
-From here we can see as far as the Maritime Alps 220 km away on the French/Italian border.</em>
+  <em>Example panorama from the summit of the Weisshorn, rendered from swissALTI3D 2m and SRTM 1′ data.
+From here, we can see as far as the Maritime Alps, 220 km away on the French–Italian border.</em>
 </p>

 This project is inspired by Jonathan de Ferranti's original [panoramas](https://viewfinderpanoramas.org/panoramas.html).